CumulusNetworks/docs/content/cumulus-linux-517/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 {{< /tabs >}}
 ### Considerations

+- To extend BGP-LLDP unreachability to EVPN and tenant VRFs, see {{<link url="EVPN-Enhancements/#evpn-unreachability-in-disjoined-planes" text="EVPN Unreachability in Disjoined Planes">}}.
 - Multiple service failures across leaf switches (such as an FRR failure on one leaf, and FRR, BGP sessions or other failure events on another switch) might result in unexpected routes distributed to NICs.
 - FRR can send a maximum of 25k prefixes for each VRF and 100k total prefixes across all VRFs to LLDP.
 - When you use BGP unreachability in disjoined planes with 802.1X, the radius servers must be reachable through the management VRF.